bytesonus/juno/docs/CONCEPTS.md

 ## The actual explaination

-Each module is something that connects with Gotham either through the Unix Socket or through the Inet Socket.
+Each module is something that connects with Juno either through the Unix Socket or through the Inet Socket.

-Once a module connects, it needs to register itself with gotham.
+Once a module connects, it needs to register itself with juno.
 This is done by sending a command to initialize itself with a `moduleId`, `version` and `dependencies`.

-Once gotham has recieved the registration command, and there are no issues, it will respond with a successful registration command, otherwise it will respond with an error code.
-The list of gotham error codes can be found [here](./ERROR-CODES.md).
+Once juno has recieved the registration command, and there are no issues, it will respond with a successful registration command, otherwise it will respond with an error code.
+The list of juno error codes can be found [here](./ERROR-CODES.md).

-Gotham will then check if dependencies are satisfied.
-If it is, it will send a `gotham.activated` hook.
+Juno will then check if dependencies are satisfied.
+If it is, it will send a `juno.activated` hook.

-Then, if one of the dependencies of your module disconnects, gotham will recognize that all your dependencies are not satisfied and will send a `gotham.deactivated` hook.
+Then, if one of the dependencies of your module disconnects, juno will recognize that all your dependencies are not satisfied and will send a `juno.deactivated` hook.

-Every request sent to gotham MUST be sent with a `requestId` and `type` key.
+Every request sent to juno MUST be sent with a `requestId` and `type` key.
 This request ID will be the identifier for which request a particular response is meant for.
 This `requestId` can be any unique string.
 However, to avoid collisions, it is recommended to use `<module-id>-<unix-timestamp>` as a format for the `requestId`.
 The `type` is a number which mentions the type of request / response being sent.

-You can then declare functions to gotham, which can then be called by other modules.
+You can then declare functions to juno, which can then be called by other modules.

 For example: if a module called `module1` declares a function called `calculateSum`, another module (`module2`) can call that function by calling the function `module1.calculateSum`.
 However, when `module1` recieves the function-call request, the function name will be stripped down to just `calculateSum`.